IBT-FMI/StereotaXYZ/README.md

 		PosteroAnterior(lambda skull): 	-0.60
 		InferoSuperior(lambda skull): 	-3.40
 	Entry Angles:
-		XZ(from Posteroanterior axis): 	0°
+		XZ(yaw, from Posteroanterior axis): 	0°
-		YZ(from Posteroanterior axis): 	45°
+		YZ(pitch, from Posteroanterior axis): 	45°

 Given your skull points, you can best reach the target at the desired angle with: